TajkirHossen-14/Esports_Tournament_Management_System/README.md

 # 🎮 Esports Tournament Management System

-A relational database project built with **MySQL** to manage all aspects of competitive esports tournaments — from player registrations and team rosters to match scheduling, results tracking, and prize standings.
+A relational database project built with **MySQL** to manage all aspects of competitive esports tournaments — from player registrations and team rosters to match scheduling, results tracking and prize standings.

 ---